kriskowal/gtor/README.md

 If the `stop` value of the range is `Infinity`, the iterator will have no end, and will never produce a `done` iteration.
-Unlike an array, an idefinite iterator consumes no more memory than an empty one.
+Unlike an array, an indefinite iterator consumes no more memory than an empty one.

 ```js